funkhaus/Rest-Easy/README.md

 * `rez_serialize_attachment` - Serializes a media attachment:
     ```php
     array(
+        'ID'                => /* int - attachment ID */,
         'title'             => 'title of attachment',
+        'alt'               => 'alt text - looks for Alt Text, then Caption, then attachment title',
+        'caption'           => 'caption from WordPress',
+        'description'       => 'description from WordPress',

         // This section only runs if the Funky Colors plugin is installed
         'primary_color'     => 'primary image color from Funky Colors',